-- Sexual transmission vaginal, anal, or oral sex (especially in the presence of oral disease such as ulceration or gingivitis) - Mother to baby during pregnancy, childbirth, or through breastfeeding - Exposure from: - o A contaminated needle, e.g. sharps injury - Shared items contaminated with blood from an infected person, e.g. drug injecting equipment - Unsterile tattooing, body piercing or acupuncture equipment - o A contaminated instrument - Transfusion of contaminated blood or blood product in a country where blood donations are not screened for HIV or hepatitis B - Direct exposure of mucous membranes or an open wound to infected blood or blood stained body fluids, e.g. splashing on to broken skin, eyes or mouth, sharing toothbrushes or razors - A contaminated human bite that breaks the skin
+- Sexual transmission vaginal, anal or oral sex (especially in the presence of oral disease such as ulceration or gingivitis) - Mother to baby during pregnancy, childbirth, or through breastfeeding - Inoculation from: - o A contaminated needle, e.g. sharps injury - Shared items contaminated with blood from an infected person, e.g. needles or other drug injecting equipment - o Unsterile tattooing, body piercing or acupuncture equipment - o A contaminated instrument - Transfusion of contaminated blood or blood product in a country where blood donations are not screened for HIV or Hepatitis B - Direct exposure of mucous membranes or an open wound to infected blood or blood stained body fluids, e.g. splashing on to broken skin, eyes or mouth, sharing toothbrushes or razors

+- 04 - o A contaminated human bite that breaks the skin